stallman-j/LaTekonomer/README.md

 </div>

 8. On the new repository page that pops up in your own repository and click on the green "Code" button.
 If you're using HTTPS protocol, click the "copy" icon to copy to URL for your newly created repository.
-    - If you followed <strong> Happy Git </strong>, you should be using the HTTPS protocol.
+    - If you followed ** Happy Git **, you should be using the HTTPS protocol.
 If you're using SSH, you're on your own!

 <div class="figure" align="center">